 One of our key compensation philosophies is that long-term stock-based incentive compensation strengthens and aligns the interests of our executive officers with our stockholders.
 Equity incentive awards are generally granted to our executive officers on an annual basis.
 Our pay mix is shifted toward equity compensation, as we believe equity best ties the compensation of our executive officers with the interest of our stockholders.
-For 2014, we granted all of our equity in the form of performance-based RSUs.
+For 2015, consistent with 2014, we granted all of our equity in the form of performance-based RSUs.
+In 2013, the year of transition to REIT status, we granted only time-based RSUs.
 Prior to 2013, the Committee employed a compensation strategy utilizing a mix of stock options, with time-based vesting, and restricted stock units, with performance-based vesting based on our Adjusted EPS.
-In 2013, given the transition to being a REIT, the Committee did not grant stock options and temporarily moved away from performance-based restricted stock units and granted only time-based vesting restricted stock units, or RSUs.
-In February 2014, in order to continue to align management's interests with those of our stockholders, to tie compensation to our performance as a REIT and to put a substantial portion of the executive's pay at risk based on our performance, the Compensation Committee determined to grant performance-based RSUs in 2014 that are substantially similar to the performance-based RSUs granted in 2012, except that the performance metric is based on our normalized FFO per share, with goals that are based on cumulative normalized FFO growth rate.
-The value of the performancebased RSUs granted in 2014 was determined after consideration of many factors, including a comparison to market practices as reflected by the 2014 LTIP Fair Value from the PwC report for 2014 (discussed above), the desire to provide a modest (5%) increase from 2013 grant levels, internal equity, and the focus on equity compensation in our pay mix to encourage long-term value creation, retention and alignment with stockholder interests.
+In February 2015, in order to continue to align management's interests with those of our stockholders, to tie compensation to our performance as a REIT and to put a substantial portion of the executive's pay at risk based on our performance, the Compensation Committee determined to grant performance-based RSUs in 2015 that are substantially similar to the performance-based RSUs granted in 2014 except that rather than vesting permitted based on cumulative normalized FFO growth as in 2014, if the performance goals in any one year for normalized FFO is not met, the tranche for such year will not vest and be forfeited.

+The value of the performance-based RSUs granted in 2015 was at the same levels awarded in 2014.
+In making its determinations, the Compensation Committee considered many factors, including a comparison to market practices as reflected by the LTIP Fair Value from the 2014 PwC report (discussed above), internal equity, and the focus on equity compensation in our pay mix to encourage long-term value creation, retention and alignment with stockholder interests.
-Name 2014 Performance-based RSUs Granted Grant Date Fair Value 2014 LTIP Fair Value Of Peer Group

-Damon T. Hininger 60,095 \$1,946,477 \$2,500,000

-David M. Garfinkle (1) 28,896 \$937,127 \$850,000

-Harley G. Lappin 28,933 \$937,140 \$850,000

-Anthony L. Grande 28,933 \$937,140 \$850,000

-Steven E. Groom 23,827 \$771,757 \$735,000
+Name 2015 Performance-based RSUs Granted Grant Date Fair Value TIP Fair Value Peer Group Damon T. Hininger 48,371 \$ 1,946,449 \$ 2,500,000 David M. Garfinkle 23,288 \$ 937,109 \$ 850,000 Harley G. Lappin 23,288 \$ 937,109 \$ 850,000 Anthony L. Grande 23,288 \$ 937,109 \$ 850,000 Steven E. Groom 19,179 \$ 771,763 \$ 735,000

-Todd J Mullenger 28,933 \$937,140 \$850,000